Join the MAFP

 MAFP Spring Fling for Students and Residents

 The Future in Family Medicine Spring Fling is held each April specifically for medical students and residents.
 The conference features procedures, practice topics, panel discussion and the opportunity to network with practicing Mississippi family physicians.
-You can get an idea of a typical schedule by looking at our 2017 Spring Fling Agenda.
-To enable more students and residents to attend, we are changing from a 2-day to a 1-day event on April 21, 2018.
+Get more info on our Spring Fling page.

 Rural Opportunities for Mississippi Physicians (ROMP)

 ROMP – the Rural Opportunities for Mississippi Physicians career fair – is held in connection with the MAFP Spring Fling each April.
 ROMP helps residents and students discover opportunities for all specialties in dozens of Mississippi’s rural communities.
 You’ll have the opportunity to network with potential future employers and colleagues, and learn about special incentives such as loan forgiveness and repayment options.
 More information on the Office of Mississippi Physician Workforce website.

 Are you a medical student interested in attending the MAFP Annual Scientific Assembly?
 Each year MAFP seeks medical students interested in Family Medicine who can join MAFP to help with registration, events, exhibits and more at its annual meeting.
 In exchange for this help, the student’s rooming and meals are provided by MAFP.
 Each interested student must complete an application.
 2018 Academy Ambassador Application

 Student National Leadership Positions – Medical students can serve in American Academy of Family Physicians leadership positions for a 1-year-term, many beginning in the fall.
 Some positions are elected and some are appointed.